sass/sass/doc-src/SASS_CHANGELOG.md

 * Sass now supports an `@error` directive that prints a message as a fatal error.
 This is useful for user-defined mixins and functions that want to validate arguments and throw useful errors for unexpected conditions.
+Support for this directive can be detected using `feature-exists(at-error)`.

 * When using colors in SassScript, the original representation of the color will be preserved wherever possible.
 If you write `#f00`, it will be rendered as